unmojang/drasl/doc/configuration.md

     ServicesURL = https://example.com/yggdrasil/minecraftservices
     ```

-- `[[RegistrationOIDC]]`: Allow users to register via [OpenID Connect](https://openid.net/developers/how-connect-works) as well as link their existing Drasl account to OIDC providers.
+- `[[RegistrationOIDC]]`: Allow users to register via [OpenID Connect](https://openid.net/developers/how-connect-works) or link an existing Drasl account to one or more OIDC providers.

     Compatible with both `[RegistrationNewPlayer]` and `[RegistrationExistingPlayer]`.

+    When registering a new accout via OIDC, The OIDC user’s email address will be used as their Drasl username.
+The user’s player name will be the IDP-provided `preferred_username` or the player name of the user’s choice if `AllowChoosingPlayerName = true`.

     If a user account is linked to one or more OIDC providers, **they will no longer be able to log in to the Drasl web UI or Minecraft using their Drasl password**.
 For the Drasl web UI, they will have to log in via OIDC.
 For Minecraft, they will have to use the "Minecraft Token" shown on their user page.

     Use `$BaseURL/web/oidc-callback/$Name` as the OIDC redirect URI when registering Drasl with your OIDC identity provider, where `$BaseURL` is your Drasl `BaseURL` and `$Name` is the `Name` of the `[[RegistrationOIDC]]` provider.
 For example, `https://drasl.example.com/web/oidc-callback/Kanidm`.
   - `Name`: The name of the OIDC provider.
 String.
 Example value: `"Kanidm"`.
   - `Issuer`: OIDC issuer URL.
 String.
 Example value: `"https://idm.example.com/oauth2/openid/drasl"`.
   - `ClientID`: OIDC client ID.
 String.
 Example value: `"drasl"`.